-It is important that study and teaching arrangements and practices are implemented so that all students get the support they require in their studies.
+It is important that study and teaching arrangements and practices are implemented so that all students get the support they need in their studies.

-International students get guidance and counselling relating to applying and studying e.g. from teachers and personnel in charge of study counselling in Schools as well as from the Admission Services and Mobility Services.
+International students get guidance and counselling related to applying and studying e.g. from teachers and personnel in charge of study counselling in the different Schools as well as from the Admission Services and Mobility Services.

-At the University of Vaasa, students can for a specific reason apply for special arrangements related to study.
-Special arrangements refer to specific measures that have been taken to support study and are related to the completion of studies.
-Special arrangements shall not, however, prevent meeting of the learning outcomes set for the course.
-Applications are handled and organisation dealt with on a case-by-case basis.
+At the University of Vaasa, students can for certain reasons apply for individual arrangements related to study.
+Individual arrangements refer to specific measures that have been taken to support studies and are related to the completion of studies.
+Applications are handled and processed on a case-by-case basis.

-Special arrangements can refer e.g. to moving to a room that is accessible for the student, delivering the teaching material in advance or other supporting actions or solutions regarding teaching and completion of studies.
-Special arrangements can also be or individual exam arrangements (such as extended time, undisturbed room or allowing the use of a computer).
-Grounds for requesting special arrangements could be for example hearing/visual or other such impairment, dyslexia and related learning disorder, panic disorder, Asperger’s syndrome, mental problems, allergy or other hypersensitivity.
+Individual arrangements can refer e.g. to moving to a room that is accessible for the student, delivering the teaching material in advance or other supporting actions or solutions regarding teaching and completion of studies.
+Individual arrangements can also be or individual exam arrangements (such as extended time, undisturbed room or allowing the use of a computer).
+Grounds for requesting individual arrangements could be for example hearing/visual or other such impairment, dyslexia and related learning disorder, panic disorder, Asperger’s syndrome, mental problems, allergy or other hypersensitivity.

-For more specific instructions for special arrangements see How to apply for special arrangements.
-In case you need special arrangements only in examination, see Special arrangements in examination.
+For more specific instructions for individual arrangements see How to apply for special arrangements.
+In case you need special arrangements only in examination, see Individual arrangements in examination.

 The University does not offer interpretation services.
 Aid and equipment needed for study are provided when and if possible.
 The study material (e.g. books) required for a course is listed in the study guide.
 In addition, the rest of the material (e.g. literature) needed during the course is announced when teaching starts.
 It is possible to contact the teacher in charge of the course in advance for example by e-mail.

 The library offers services that support accessible study, such as an extended loan period of textbooks for students with dyslexia.
-The Finnish state-owned special library Celia provides equal access to fiction and non-fiction including educational material in accessible formats, such as talking books, Braille and e-books, free of charge for people who have difficulties with reading traditional printed books.
+A national library for accessible literature and publishing in Finland, Celia provides equal access to fiction and non-fiction including educational material in accessible formats, such as talking books, Braille and e-books, free of charge for people who have difficulties with reading traditional printed books.

-In case you need special support and guidance or special arrangements to study, please contact the University either before your studies begin or before a course starts.
-If it is a question of a short term/sudden need (e.g. a hand fracture), contact the University as soon as possible after the incident, so that there will be time to make special study arrangements.
+In case you need special support and guidance or individual arrangements to study, please contact the University either before your studies begin or before a course starts.
+If it is a question of a short term/sudden need (e.g. a hand fracture), contact the University as soon as possible after the incident, so that there will be time to make individual study arrangements.

-In case the need for special arrangements is known in advance and you have an expert opinion or a medical certificate concerning the problem, you need them when applying for special arrangements.
+In case the need for individual arrangements is known in advance and you have an expert opinion or a medical certificate concerning the problem, you need them when applying for individual arrangements.
 Please take them with you when you arrive at the University of Vaasa.

-Exchange students should contact the International Education Specialist, incoming.international(at)univaasa.fi.
+Exchange students should contact the International Education Specialist, incoming.international(at)uwasa.fi.

 Special arrangements are applied for with Application form for special arrangements of studies.
 You can print it from this page or you can go and get it from the International Education Specialist or Study Psychologist.
 Do not forget to sign!

-In the application you define what kind of special arrangements you need and justify them.
-Enclose with the application the original expert statements (such as doctor’s, psychologist’s or speech therapist’s or other such like person’s certificate) giving grounds for applying for special arrangements.
+In the application you define what kind of individual arrangements you need and justify them.
+Enclose with the application the original expert statements (such as doctor’s, psychologist’s or speech therapist’s or other such like person’s certificate) giving grounds for applying for individual arrangements.

-Submit the application and expert statements to the Study Psychologist Ray Ohtonen with whom you can discuss the special arrangements.
+Submit the application and expert statements to the Study Psychologist Ray Ohtonen with whom you can discuss the individual arrangements.
 Remember to make an appointment with the Study Psychologist in advance!

 The Study Psychologist will send you a copy of your application and the recommendation together with the expert statement.
 The original application is stored for the duration of your study-right at most, unless you request its removal from the archive at an earlier stage.

 The validity period is specified in the recommendation.
-If required, you can apply for special arrangements again, if e.g. your status changes or your studies continue and you need special arrangements after the validity period.
+If required, you can apply for individual arrangements again, if e.g. your status changes or your studies continue and you need individual arrangements after the validity period.

-The purpose of special arrangements is to safeguard your opportunity to learn and demonstrate your knowledge.
-It is, however, important to realise that the teacher evaluates and defines the implementation of special arrangements on the basis of the objectives of the course.
-Special arrangements must not prevent achieving the learning objectives of the course.
+The purpose of individual arrangements is to safeguard your opportunity to learn and demonstrate your knowledge.
+It is, however, important to realise that the teacher evaluates and defines the implementation of individual arrangements on the basis of the objectives of the course.
+Individual arrangements must not prevent achieving the learning objectives of the course.

-Print here the Application form for special arrangements of studies:
+Print here the Application form for individual arrangements of studies:

-It is possible that a student taking an exam may need special arrangements.
-Special arrangements can be e.g. extended time, separate place, auxiliary equipment or a bigger font of the examination questions.
+It is possible that a student taking an exam may need individual arrangements.
+Arrangements can be e.g. extended time, separate place, auxiliary equipment or a bigger font of the examination questions.

 Exchange students should contact the International Education Specialist; incoming.international(at)univaasa.fi

-Fill in the Application for Special Arrangements of Studies form where you explain what kind of special arrangements you need and attach to your application an expert statement that proves the need for special arrangements.
+Fill in the Application for Special Arrangements of Studies form where you explain what kind of individual arrangements you need and attach to your application an expert statement that proves the need for individual arrangements.

-The Study Psychologist processes the application and makes the decision of special arrangements, in which case the exam is usually arranged in a separate room.
-The Study Psychologist forwards the recommendation on special arrangements to you together with the statement from the expert.
+The Study Psychologist processes the application and makes the decision of individual arrangements, in which case the exam is usually arranged in a separate room.
+The Study Psychologist forwards the recommendation on individual arrangements to you together with the statement from the expert.

-For more specific instructions see How to apply for special arrangements?
+For more specific instructions see How to apply for individual arrangements?

-In case the need for special arrangements is of short duration or sudden and only applies to exams on official exam dates (e.g. a need to use a computer to take an exam because of a broken arm) it is sufficient that you contact the Assistant in Education Services (tentit(at)univaasa.fi) who is in charge of exam arrangements.
+In case the need for individual arrangements is of short duration or sudden and only applies to exams on official exam dates (e.g. a need to use a computer to take an exam because of a broken arm) it is sufficient that you contact the Assistant in Education Services (tentit(at)uwasa.fi) who is in charge of exam arrangements.

 Examination taken in a separate space

-Students needing special arrangements to take an examination can do it in a place that is available for all University of Vaasa students who need special arrangements.
+Students needing individual arrangements to take an examination can do it in a place that is available for all University of Vaasa students who need individual arrangements.

-The room that is usually used in such cases is the group study room K328 in Tritonia where there is recordable camera surveillance.
+The room that is usually used in such cases is the EXAM room F222 and room F220 in Fabriikki, where there is recordable camera surveillance.
 Before the first exam of this kind, the student has to sign an permission for the recording of the examination occasion.

-If you need special arrangements in the examination, you must always remember to register both in WebOodi and contact the Assistant in Education Services who is in charge of exam arrangements (tentit(at)univaasa.fi).
-You must also deliver your consent to the recording of the examination to the Assistant in Education Services (tentit(at)univaasa.fi) before taking the first examination in a separate space.
+If you need individual arrangements in the examination, you must always remember to register both in Peppi and contact the Assistant in Education Services who is in charge of exam arrangements (tentit(at)uwasa.fi).

 Contact persons for accessible studying